Salijon Abdurahmanov: Career

 Abdurahmanov worked as a correspondent for Radio Free Europe until 2005.
 He also contributed to the Institute for War and Peace Reporting.
 At the time of his arrest, he was a contributor to Voice of America's Uzbek service as well as the independent news site uznews.net.

-He is an activist for the independence of Karakalpakstan, a region of Uzbekistan bordering the Aral Sea.
+He was an activist for the independence of Karakalpakstan, a region of Uzbekistan bordering the Aral Sea.

 Before his journalistic career he taught Russian language and literature for 23 years in a village school in the Amu Darya district of Karakalpakstan.

 Arrest for drug possession

-On 7 June 2008, Abdurahmanov was stopped by traffic police, who searched his car and stated that they found 114 g of marijuana and 5 g of opium in his trunk.
+On 7 June 2008, Abdurahmanov was stopped by traffic police, who searched his car and stated that they found 114 g of marijuana and 5 g of opium in the car.
 Abdurahmanov stated that the drugs had been planted in retaliation for a story he had recently published about alleged corruption of traffic police.
 After blood tests found no narcotics in Abdurahmanov's system, the authorities increased the charge to possession with intent to sell.
 On 10 October 2008, he was found guilty by a district court and sentenced to 10 years in prison.
-The sentence was upheld by the Karakalpak Supreme Court’s Appeal Commission two days later.
+The sentence was upheld by the Karakalpak Supreme Court's Appeal Commission two days later.

 His imprisonment was condemned by a number of international human rights NGOs, which alleged that his arrest was connected to his journalism and activism for the Karakalpakstan separatist movement.
 Amnesty International designated him a prisoner of conscience, "detained solely for carrying out his human rights activities and exercising his right to freedom of expression".
 Front Line stated that it was "deeply concerned" by the arrest, and the International Federation for Human Rights and World Organisation Against Torture issued a joint statement urging his release, calling his detention "arbitrary" and for the sole purpose of "sanctioning his human rights activities".
 The Committee to Protect Journalists called for Abdurahmanov's release and for the Uzbek government to be held accountable for his detention.
 The Organization for Security and Co-operation in Europe stated that the drug charges were "made-up" and that Abdurahmanov's trial "did not stand the scrutiny of a fair procedure."
 Human Rights Watch called the conviction "an affront to human rights and free speech".

 Jeff Gedmin, president of Abdurahmanov's former employer Radio Free Europe, also spoke against the arrest, stating, "If President Islam Karimov is eager to rehabilitate his country's reputation, he should stop treating free speech as a criminal offense and let Abdurahmanov and nearly 20 other journalists and human rights defenders out of prison immediately."